rheem-ecosystem/rheem/README.md

 ### (1) UpperCase
 ![alt text](images/uppercase.png "UpperCase rheem plan")

 In this simple example, we take a text file iterate through its stream of lines, perform a String UpperCase operation on each line, and output the result to standard Java output.
-Step one is defining a rheem plan, this includes creating a new RheemPlan, new operators instances(lines 4 to 11), connecting operators together (lines 13-15), and then adding a sink to the RheemPlan instance.
-Step two is creating a rheem context(line 21).
-Step three is registering required platforms(line 22).
-Note that for this simple example we only registerd the Standalone JVM platform.
-Finally, step four is executing the rheem plan(line 25).
+To define a Rheem plan for this example, we (i) instantiate a new RheemPlan, (ii) create new operators instances (lines 4 to 11), (iii) connect operators together (lines 13-15), and (iv) add a sink to the RheemPlan instance.
+Additionally, we create a Rheem context and register the required platforms (lines 21 and 22).
+Notice that for this simple example we only registered the Standalone JVM platform.
+Finally, we execute the RheemPlan instance via the RheemContext (line 25).

 ```java